Lex-2008/containers/dovecot.cont/README.md

 where `dkim` is IP address or hostname of VM or container where this milter is running, and `lmtp_host_lookup = native` might be needed if IP address is stored in `/etc/hosts` file.

-To read email from your SquirrelMail, just use it as a normal IMAP server.
+To read email from mail client, just use it as a normal IMAP server.

+If IMAP server is behind proxy, use HAproxy [PROXY][ha-proxy] protocol and port 1433

 Used sources
 ------------